-On 1 February 2015, the Industrial and Commercial Bank of China Limited ("ICBC") acquired 60% of the existing issued shares in Standard Bank Plc from Standard Bank London Holdings Limited, a fully owned subsidiary of Standard Bank Group.
-The entity was renamed ICBC Standard Bank Plc ("ICBCS"), as a result of the change in ownership.
+Industrial and Commercial Bank of China Limited ("ICBC"), and Standard Bank London Holdings Limited (SBLH), a wholly-owned subsidiary of Standard Bank Group (SBG), hold 60% and 40% respectively of the issued share capital of ICBC Standard Bank Plc (ICBCS).

-Upon change in control, ICBC provided ICBCS with a letter of support stating that they intend to financially support ICBCS in ensuring that it meets all of its financial obligations as they fall due, including the maintenance of a minimum level of capital adequacy.
+ICBC has provided ICBCS with a letter of support stating that ICBC intend to financially support ICBCS in ensuring that it meets all of its financial obligations as they fall due, including the maintenance of a minimum level of capital adequacy.

-The statement of support, which remains in force, states:
+The most recent statement of support from ICBC, which remains in force, states:

 "We confirm ICBC Standard Bank Plc (ICBCS) is viewed as a long-term investment and is an integral part of our overall operational strategy.
 Our goal is to develop ICBCS into a major link in our international network, and therefore, we undertake to support its development and growth.

 ICBC hereby confirms that it intends to financially support ICBCS in ensuring that it meets all of its financial obligations as they fall due, including the maintenance of a minimum capital adequacy level in ICBCS.

 Specifically, ICBC intends to provide funding and capital support to ICBCS and commits its intention to subscribe for certain 'qualifying instruments' as and when ICBC receives written notice from ICBCS that its capital and reserve funds amount to (or will foreseeably in the near term amount to) less than the minimum required amount of capital and reserve funds as determined in accordance with the rules and regulations of the Prudential Regulation Authority (or its successor)."